dbsltm/dbsltm.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I am a Ph.D. student in Artificial Intelligence at Seoul National University, advised by Professor [Gunhee Kim](https://vision.snu.ac.kr/gunhee/).
 Before SNU, I received my B.S. in Computer Science from Columbia University :statue_of_liberty: and a B.A. in Mathematics from Bard College.
+I am currently visiting Carnegie Mellon University’s Human-Computer Interaction Institute (HCII) as a Collaborative Researcher.

 My research focuses on multimodal AI, with an emphasis on bias-driven hallucinations in Vision-Language Models.
 I explore how these hallucinations can both emerge from and amplify biases in the underlying components of these models.
 My goal is to develop a deeper understanding of these biases and their impact on model reliability, while also exploring ways to mitigate them for safer, more robust AI systems.